mgassnerstudent/SE-CBIR/README.md

 # SE-CBIR

-This repository aims for a quick check of the results of my Master thesis: "Saliency-Enhanced Content-Based Image Retrieval in Dermatology Imaging.
+This repository aims for a quick check of the results of my Master thesis: "Saliency-Enhanced Content-Based Image Retrieval in Dermatology Imaging".
+Interested visitors can go through my [thesis](Master_Thesis_SE_CBIR.pdf))

 To reproduce the results, please follow the preparation steps below: